wolfdale229/https-github.com-guipsamora-pandas_exercises/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
 Solutions without code
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.
 Solutions with code and comments

-My suggestion is that you learn a topic in a tutorial or video and then do exercises.
+My suggestion is that you learn a topic in a tutorial, video or documentation and then do the first exercises.
-Learn one more topic and do exercises.
-If you got the answer wrong, don't go directly to the solution with code.
+Learn one more topic and do more exercises.
+If you are stuck, don't go directly to the solution with code files.
+Check the solutions only and try to get the correct answer.

-Suggestions and collaborations are more than welcome.
-Please open an issue or make a PR. :)
+Suggestions and collaborations are more than welcome.🙂 Please open an issue or make a PR indicating the exercise and your problem/solution.

 # Lessons